 Have you heard about the Advanced Learner Loan?

-If you're aged 19 or over (24 or over if your course begins before 1 August 2017) and want to study A Levels, an Access to Higher Education Diploma, or a Level 3 to 6 (Level 3 or 4 only if your course begins before 1 August 2017) Vocational Qualification, you'll need to pay your college or training organisation for the cost of your course.
+If you're aged 19 or over and want to study A Levels, an Access to Higher Education Diploma, or a Level 3 to 6 (Level 3 or 4 only if your course begins before 1 August 2017) Vocational Qualification, you'll need to pay your college or training organisation for the cost of your course.

 The Advanced Learner Loan is a government-funded loan to help learners.
 It's easy to apply for, doesn't take your household income into account and doesn't involve a credit check.

 Here are some key facts about the loan:

 - Repayments are linked to what you earn and not how much you borrowed

 - You only have to start making repayments when you've finished your course and you're earning over £21,000 a year (which is £404 a week or £1750 a month).
 Until then you don't need to pay back anything, but you can make voluntary repayments at any time.

 - You pay 9% of the money you earn over £21,000, before tax.
 For example, if you earn £22,000 a year, your monthly repayment will be £7 a month; and if you earn £35,000, it will be £105 a month

 - Interest is charged on a sliding scale between the Retail Price Index (RPI) and RPI + 3%, depending on how much you earn.